-The Board of Directors consists of one male and one female director, which results in a male/female ratio above 30%.
+The Board of Directors consists of one male and one female director, which results in a male/female ratio of 50%.
 Both directors reside in the Netherlands.
-The Company had no employees during the financial year ended 30 September 2022 (2021: None).
+The Company had no employees during the financial year ended 30 September 2023 (2022: None).
 The activities of the Company are performed by employees based in the Netherlands and employed by the direct parent company of the Company.
 The Company is being recharged for these services.